Set the webhook link to the channel

 This article will tell you the ways in which you can install and configure a webhook on an instance (Whapi channel).

-From where and how to get or create a webhook link, have covered in this article: Where to get the URL link for webhook?
+From where and how to get or create a webhook link, have covered in this article: Where to Find the Webhook URL?

 One of the advantages of Whapi.Cloud is the ability to flexibly and automatically customize and manage hooks to your liking, and a lot of advanced settings will simplify your work.